 2. How You Choose to React to a Crisis Is Entirely on You

-Yup.
-You whine over the loss of a business contract not because you're only human, but because you choose to react that way.
-Instead of allowing these negative emotions to overwhelm you, why not concentrate on mastering them?
+The gist of it, instead of allowing these negative emotions to overwhelm you, concentrate on managing and suppressing them.
 To put it in another way, do not allow yourself to be lured into a state of learned helplessness.
 Always believe in and practice your conscious ability to both contain and redefine adversity.

 This goes under the umbrella of what was stated in (1) and (2).

 4. A Mastery of Self Through Stoicism

 Now, the above sounds like asceticism.
-It's also mostly impractical in today's world.
-But consider the real purpose of Seneca's exercise.
+Frankly, it could even be deemed silly in today's world.
+And yet, consider the real purpose of Seneca's exercise.
 Is it not to strengthen yourself against the possible downturns of life?
-By thinking about it, knowing it and imagining its taste, wouldn't you have a clearer idea of what to do if it indeed happens to you?
+By thinking about it, knowing it, and imagining its taste, wouldn't you have a clearer idea of what to do if it indeed happens?

 So your business is booming now.
-You have a huge new office.
-You are taking your clients and staff out for thousand-dollar meals.
+You have a huge new office and you are taking your clients and staff out for thousand-dollar meals.
 Are you going to regret such extravagances when times are bad?
 Are you going to look back and regret not managing your funds more wisely?

-Stoicism also advocates clear goals.
+Stoic wisdom also advocates clear goals.
 Another quote from Seneca goes that if you have no clue which port you are sailing to, no wind is ever good for you.

 Yes, you lost a huge contract.
-Your business might be going under.
+Your business might even be going under.
 But does this mean you wouldn't have another opportunity?
 Does this mean you would never be able to do business again for the rest of your life?

 Move on, a Stoic would tell you.
 Learn from it and move on.
 Don't dwell on things you cannot change.
 Move on and there is always another tomorrow.
 Another new life.

-© 2016 Kuan Leong Yong
+© 2016 Ced Yong